 Lentils are used in inexpensive and nutritious soups from India to Europe to South America.
 This robust soup requires only a few steps to prepare, and can also be spooned over vegetables, pasta, rice, even seafood.
 Thick, flavorful and earthy, this soup is loaded with carrot’s sight-healing beta-carotene.

 - 1-4 Tbsp cold pressed olive oil – extra-virgin or flavored

 - 1 large carrot, peeled and thinly sliced

 - 1 cup dried red or green lentils

 - ½ teaspoon salt

-Heat the olive oil in a stockpot over medium-high heat.
+Heat 1 Tbsp olive oil in a stockpot over medium heat.
 Add the onions and sauté until they are translucent, about 7 minutes.
 Add the tomato paste, garlic, carrot, lentils, vegetable stock and salt.
 Cook for 30 minutes, or until the lentils and carrots are tender.
 Adjust seasonings and serve from the pot.
-Serves 4.

-© 2010 by Stephen Sinatra, MD, Jim Punkre and Rebecca Bent.
+Original recipe © 2010 by Stephen Sinatra, MD, Jim Punkre and Rebecca Bent.
 All rights reserved.
-Reprinted with permission from Bottom Line Books.
+Adapted with permission from Bottom Line Books.